North Carolina Teen & Adolescent Mental Health Treatment

 Abigail holds her role at Bright Path Behavioral Health with distinction, ensuring that the program’s mission of making quality mental health treatment accessible is realized every day.
 She is instrumental in breaking down the barriers and stigma associated with mental health, making it easier for individuals to seek help when they need it.

-Outside of her role at Bright Path, Abgail enjoys hiking with her dogs, cooking, baking, and raising carnivorous plants, which provide a well-deserved break and contribute to her own mental well-being.
+Outside of her role at Bright Path, Abigail enjoys hiking with her dogs, cooking, baking, and raising carnivorous plants, which provide a well-deserved break and contribute to her own mental well-being.

 Abigail is driven by the belief that everyone should have the opportunity to lead a mentally healthy life.
 As a Clinical Outreach Specialist, she embodies this principle and works tirelessly to ensure that help is just a call or conversation away.